 |Storage||Limited to a single data source from a particular business function||All data sources from all business functions|

 |Query type||Simple transactional queries||Complex queries for in-depth analysis|

 |Data summary||Highly granular and precise||As granular and precise as you want it to be|

 Now you understand the difference between a database and a data warehouse and when to use which one.
 Your business needs both an effective database and data warehouse solution to truly succeed in today’s economy.

 Panoply is a secure place to store, sync, and access all your business data.
 Panoply can be set up in minutes, requires minimal on-going maintenance, and provides online support, including access to experienced data architects.
-Try Panoply free for 14 days.
+Free 60-Day Proof of Value.